ramiz76/house-of-plants/README.md

 ## Assumptions we've made

-- sunlight refers to the level of sunlight the plant wants
+- Sunlight refers to the level of sunlight the plant wants
-- information about the plant itself is not expected to change
+- Information about the plant itself is not expected to change

 ### Extract